jcasman/new-era/README.md

 ## The New Upcoming Japanese Era Name - What will it be?

 I've very excited to find out the new Japanese era name, to be revealed before April.
 This is a once-in-a-millenium chance, since Japanese emporers rarely abdicate.
-It is the first time in my lifetime that we can plan ahead.

 Instead of just waiting, I wanted to help.
-I'm American, and as good friends and allies, I thought maybe we could offer Japan a suggestion for the new name.
+It is the first time in my lifetime that we can plan ahead.
+I'm American, and as good friends and allies, I thought maybe we could offer Japan a suggestion or two for the new name.

 ## Resources